HOMEWIKITOPICS› SELECTION AND DRIFT

 Several methodological and conceptual tensions limit strong causal inference.

-The A. aegypti direct-repeat depletion finding introduces a deeper conceptual tension: it demonstrates that selection can powerfully shape the repeat landscape near genes, but the analysis is limited to a single species and uses a Monte Carlo null that does not fully control for GC content, chromatin accessibility, or recombination landscape (DirectRepeateR: An R package 2025, Finding 1).
-Whether the depletion pattern generalizes to the same lineages where drift signatures have been detected — and whether both forces operate simultaneously at different genomic scales — remains an open question.
+The A. aegypti direct-repeat depletion finding demonstrates that selection can powerfully shape the repeat landscape near genes, but the analysis is limited to a single species and uses a Monte Carlo null that does not fully control for GC content, chromatin accessibility, or recombination landscape (DirectRepeateR: An R package 2025, Finding 1).
+Whether this depletion generalizes to the same lineages where drift signatures are strongest remains untested.

 Tealc’s citation-neighborhood suggestions